leynos/polythene/docs/users-guide.md

 - `POLYTHENE_STORE` – Directory to hold exported root filesystems.
 Defaults to `/var/tmp/polythene`.
 Command line options take precedence over the variable.
 - `POLYTHENE_VERBOSE` – Enable verbose logging when set to any value.
+- `POLYTHENE_ISOLATION` – Preferred isolation backend used when no
+  `--isolation` flag is provided.
+The CLI and `PolytheneSession` helper both honour the value and fall back to their built-in defaults when the variable is unset.

 The CLI also sets two Podman hardening variables if they are not already set:
 `CONTAINERS_STORAGE_DRIVER=vfs` and `CONTAINERS_EVENTS_BACKEND=file`.